NCEA L2 Physics - Mātai Ahupūngao

 Topics you will learn about include:

 The forces involved in the physical world. such as gravity and tension.
 Projectile motion involved in everything from the movement of rockets to rugby balls.
-Linear motion of vehicles and objects moving in a straight line, like you running towards your physics lesson.
+Linear motion of vehicles and objects moving in a straight line, like you are running towards your physics lesson.
 Momentum and its applications like collisions and explosions.
 Conservation of energy between the two major forms of energy, stored energy and the energy of movement and torque or balancing forces on a beam or on bridges.

 All students experience using experimental data to explore and analyze the relationship between physical properties in the universe.
 Like the conservation of momentum like the skateboarder below.